haroon-github/mytpa/docs/src/tpaexec-upgrade.md

 (This command replaces the earlier `tpaexec update-postgres` command.)

+!!!
+Note
+TPA does not yet support using the `tpaexec upgrade` command for clusters that have shared Barman and/or shared PEM configurations, and will add this functionality in a future release.
+!!!

 ## Introduction

 If you make any changes to config.yml, the way to apply those changes is